The 3 Essentials for Creating a Coaching Culture in the Workplace

 Ro Gorell, co-author of How to Create a Coaching Culture, talks about getting the basics right.

 Much has been written on how to create organisation culture and what this means for business performance.
 The climate you create and sustain for employees directly impacts business performance.
 It is also a key factor in how connected employees feel with your business aspirations.
 The following three essentials are the first steps on the path to a climate of coaching.
-In this environment individuals are able to work together and support each other in growing the business whilst being and doing their best.
+In this environment, individuals are able to work together and support each other in growing the business whilst being and doing their best.

 1. Focus on outcomes

 The starting point for creating anything is to understand why.
 Why do you want to create a coaching culture in the first place?
 It is true that culture is often seen as a ‘soft’ measure yet we know from research that even the most brilliant strategy will fail in a climate that isn’t capable of delivering it.
 How often have you worked in an organisation where another ‘cunning plan’ bites the dust because people just haven’t bought into it?
 Having a clear understanding of the outcome you want is paramount because that will fuel motivation.
-In most organisations this is the step where you would clarify your business case – making the case for change.
+In most organizations, this is the step where you would clarify your business case – making the case for change.

 Developing a business case can be a dry activity so collecting meaningful data that answers the logical and emotional aspects of the case for change as well as engaging people is crucial.
 It’s where you’ll start to understand the gap between where you are and where you want to be.
 It’s also where you ask ‘will it be worth it?’
 Plotting the course between the present and the future isn’t a straight line from A to B and just because you have a plan doesn’t mean it will succeed.
 So being really sure about what you want to be different about the organisation’s climate, about the working environment, is the start of your journey.